-What is not to love about our quick and easy four-ingredient avocado sauce recipe that whips up in less than 5 minutes?
+What is not to love about our quick and easy four-ingredient vegan avocado sauce recipe that whips up in less than 5 minutes?
 Avocado lovers unite!
-We serve this creamy dressing on nachos and tacos, slather it on sandwiches and can even turn it into a salad dressing!
+We serve this creamy dressing on nachos and tacos, slather it on sandwiches, and can even turn it into a salad dressing!

 This post may include affiliate links.
 Please read my disclosure policy.

 Did we mention this vegan plant-based sauce is also gluten and dairy-free?
 No?
 OK so yep that is happening too.
 Pretty tasty right?
 This is one of our MANY no-cook sauce recipes, you need to try them all!

 As part of our meal prepping, we always make sauces to keep things interesting.
 And personally, to save time I like dressings and sauces that don't require extra cooking, like this easy Thai Peanut Sauce, gyoza sauce, or our favorite homemade honey mustard sauce.